foxglove/create-foxglove-extension/README.md

 };
 ```

+You can speed up compile time during development by editing your package.json in your extension by changing
+ `"foxglove:prepublish": "foxglove-extension build --mode production"`
+to
+`"foxglove:prepublish": "foxglove-extension build --mode development"`
+which will speed up compile time from ~20seconds to ~5seconds.
+You will also be able to set breakpoints in your chrome dev tools source panel because it does not compile your code to binary.

 ## Publishing Your Extension

 All of the metadata for your extension is contained in the _package.json_ file.
 Before publishing, make sure you have set `name`, `publisher`, `version`, and `description`.
 When you are ready to distribute your extension, run: